ai-cam/ai-cam.github.io/_news/2024-10-28-a-future-vision-for-ai-public-perspectives-on-the-role-of-ai-in-public-services.md

 ---
 layout: news-single
 permalink: /news/:title
-title: "A future vision for AI: public perspectives on the role of AI in public services"
+title: "A future vision for AI: public perspectives on the role of AI and the Missions for Government "
 excerpt: Last month ai@cam convened public dialogue workshops in Liverpool and Cambridge to better understand public perspectives on the role of AI in delivering the Missions for Government, focusing on crime and policing,